 It is proposed that the Borough's civil ceremonies and registrations will be held at Danson House from September 2016.
 Death registrations, by appointment, will also take place at the Central Library, Bexleyheath.

-If you are interested in getting married at Danson House please contact Sharon Birch, Registration and Nationality Manager, on 03000 414003 or at Register.email@example.com.
+If you are interested in getting married at Danson House please contact The Bexley Ceremonies Team on 03000 411103 or at firstname.lastname@example.org.